AilurusStyani/Eyelink_blinking_data_processing/README.md

 # Eyelink-blinking-data-processing
-It is a Matlab function that could recognize and eliminate Eyelink data during blinking and squinting.
-In the meanwhile, this function can recognize some situations that may influence your results that are listed below:
+This is a Matlab function that could recognize and eliminate Eyelink data during blinking and squinting.
+In the meanwhile, this function can recognize some situations that may influence your results which are listed below:

-0. no eye blink detected;
+0. Well play!
+No eye blink detected;
-1. small pupil size, the experiments may not operated in a strict darkness room;
+1. The pupil size is a little small, which may because the experiments not operated in a strict darkness room (you can adjest the threshold if you can find which is it :) );
-2. eye closeing in end;
+2. Eye closeing in recording ending;
-3. eye closeing in recording begining;
+3. Eye closeing at the begining of recording;
-4. sudden increase / decrease;
+4. The pupil size may be sudden increasing / decreasing;
-5. at least one peak within/just before/soon after the eye blink;
+5. At least one peak within/just before/soon after the eye blink;
-6. not firmly closeing in eye blink or just squinting;
+6. Not firmly closeing in eye blink or just squinting;
-7. A long time with eye closing (> 1/5 of totle);
+7. Too long time with eye closing (the eliminated data more than 1/5 in total);
-8. have a minimum of pupil size & squinting detected;
+8. Have a minimum of pupil size & squinting detected (less than 1000 ms);
-9. still have unknow rifts in x and y pixel, that should be caused by not regorous operation or other unknown conditions.
+9. Still have unknow rifts in x and y pixel, that could be caused by poor focusing by Eyelink or other unknown conditions (not so reliable by it just happened).
 10. Still lots of points outside the screen.
-It may be caused by no correctly calibration & validation, or may be the subject squinting for too long (>1s).
+It may be caused by no correctly calibration & validation, or maybe the subject squint for too long (>1s).
-11. Still have unknown noisy point (sudden decrease to zero for ~1 to 20ms, discontinuously), this maybe caused by Eyelink.
+11. Still have unknown noisy point (sudden decrease to zero for ~1 to 20ms, discontinuously), not sure why it happened.

 You need global SCREEN.width and SCREEN.height as screen width and height in pixel, 1280x1024 in default.
-The function BlinkNoisyPurify.m can purify the data in multiple times untill no more blink points were detected.
+The function BlinkNoisyPurify.m can purify the data in multiple times untill no more blink points are detected.
 The function blink_treatment_pupil1.m can only purify once, that continuesly blinking in several times may not be fully purified.

-For any requirement and suggestion, please feel free to comment in [issues](https://github.com/softdrinks/Eyelink-blinking-data-processing/issues).
+For any demand and suggestion, please feel free to comment in [issues](https://github.com/softdrinks/Eyelink-blinking-data-processing/issues).
+Anyone who wanna more discussion on how to process the data from Eyelink are very welcome!

 Here are two samples: